DirectRTX/Simple-Ad-Network/README.md

 Additionally, you'll have options to monetize the traffic that DirectRTX doesn't purchase - which is where you can make a ton of money.
 If a publisher doesn't set a fallback URL (around half of them tend not to), you'll be able to set a default URL where all that unsold traffic gets sent to.
 Any money you earn from these networks will be 100% profit for you - most networks don't have features like DirectRTX, so there's no way to credit that money to publishers.

 Before you start assuming this is shady - remember, this tends to be standard practice in the popunder world - espcially when publishers are given the chance to set their own fallback URL.
-If the network doesn't have direct advertisers for traffic, they just sell it off to other networks and keep the profit.
+If a network doesn't have direct advertisers for traffic, they just sell it off to other networks and keep the profit.
 Don't worry, this is all about making money :)

 Oh, and at the end of this, we're even going to teach you how to promote the network.